 BAK small

-Dirk Bak was born in the city of Utrecht, in the middle of the Netherlands on 07 July 1916. he was the son of Marinus Ingel Bak, a local gymnastics teacher.
-His mother (Dirkje van Vliet) had passed away by time Dirk went to the maritime academy.
+Dirk Bak was born in the city of Utrecht, located in the middle of the Netherlands, on 07 July 1916.
+He was the son of Marinus Ingel Bak, a local gymnastics teacher.
+His mother (Dirkje van Vliet) had passed away by the time Dirk went to the maritime academy.

-The ss Cottica of te KNSM, This ship sailed on liner service to the Dutch colonies in the Caraibbean Sea.
+The ss Cottica of te KNSM, This ship sailed on a regular liner service from Amsterdam to the Dutch colonies in the Caraibbean Sea. (b)

-In 1934 he goes for his cadet period with the KNSM of Amsterdam (Royal Dutch Boat).
-He makes 5 voyages with this company of which four on the ss Cottica.
-He then returns to school in Jan.
-1936.
-He passes the exam for 3rd mate on 22 April 1936. (a)
+In 1934 he fulfilled his cadet period with the KNSM of Amsterdam (Royal Dutch Boat).
+He made 5 voyages with this company of which four on the ss Cottica.
+He then returned to school in January 1936.
+He passed the exam for 3rd mate on 22 April 1936. (a)

-He then applies for work with Holland America and is placed on 07 May 1937 on board the ss Maasdam (II) a passenger cargo ship employed on the New York service.
-Holland America was bringing tonnage back out of lay-up and needed more officers.
+Once qualified he applied for work with Holland America and is placed on 07 May 1937 on board the ss Maasdam (II) a passenger cargo ship employed on the New York service.
+Holland America was bringing tonnage back out of lay-up and thus needed more officers.
 The ss Maasdam (II) had just finished a refit in 1936 and had then returned to sailing.

 The ss Maasdam (II).
-This ship had jsts been refitted as Holland America was bringing tonnage back out of lay up.
+This ship had just been refitted as Holland America was bringing tonnage back out of lay up.
+Main part was the reconfiguration of the passenger accommodation and removing the 2nd funnel. (b)

 After sailing on several cargoships of the B- class, he was assigned to the ss Volendam (I) on April 1940.

-The ss Volendam II with neutral lettering in the period September 1939 to May 1940.
+The ss Volendam (II) with neutral lettering in the period September 1939 to May 1940. (b)

 The ship had made it on time out of the Netherlands before the German invasion and he was on board when the ship was torpedoed during a childerens transport.
 Luckily all were saved.
 (See story under Volendam (I) on this website) He passed the exam for 2nd mate on 06 April 1941.
 In this period the ss Volendam (I) is under repairs in Glasgow and Liverpool after the torpedoeing.

-He then transferred in March 1942 (travelling from Halifax to New York by train) to the ss Noordam (II) where he will remain for the duration of the war.
-The ship sailed in the Pacific and was used to transport troops but especially complete support units with their equipment. sSch as mechanics travelling to an island in the Pacific with their airplanes etc. As such the ship was never exposed to much warfare as it mostly carried supporting troops and units following the initial assault waves.
+He is then transferred in March 1942 (travelling from Halifax to New York by train) to the ss Noordam (II) where he remained for the duration of the war.
+The ship sailed in the Pacific and was used to transport troops but especially complete support units with their equipment.
+Such as mechanics travelling to an island in the Pacific together with their airplanes etc. As such the ship was never exposed to much warfare as it mostly carried supporting troops and units following the initial assault waves.

-On 01 Aug.
-1945 he is assigned as 2nd officer to the ss Jan van Ooyen, an Dutch Government ship bought with the intention to forward it eventually to a Dutch company to replace tonnage lost in the war.
-He takes the train from New York to somewhere in Canada and joins the ship on August 03.
-It is asumed that he eventually returns it to the Nethelands with this ship.
+On 01 August.
+1945 he is assigned as 2nd officer to the ss Jan van Goyen, a Dutch Government ship bought with the intention to forward it eventually to a Dutch company to replace tonnage lost in the war.
+He took the train from New York to somewhere in Canada and joined the ship on August 03.
+It is asumed that he eventually returned it to the Netherlands with this ship.

 This photo shows him on board the ss Noordam (II) as 2nd officer.

 Some of the officers of the ms Noordam (II).
-Dirk Bak is standing in the top row middle. (photo courtesy Capt.
-A.M van Gemert.
-Here in lower row center as 3rd.
+Dirk Bak is standing in the top row middle.
+(Photo courtesy: the estate of Capt.
+A.M van Gemert., seen here in lower row center as 3rd.
 Officer)

-His war records also indicates that he was married at the time with Mrs. Leentje Bak -nee Nuis living at Prins Hendriklaan 22 in Vlaaringen and who he sents an allotment of fo fl.
+His war records also indicated that he was married at the time with Mrs. Leentje Bak -nee Nuis living at Prins Hendriklaan 22 in Vlaaringen and whom he sents a monthly allotment of Dutch fl.
 140,– a month.
 One child, Dirkje (born 28 Nov.
 1938) is also noted.

-The Blommersdyk (II) was the last of the surviving B-class ships from 1922. it was sold to Italy in 1957 and scrapped in 1959.
+The ss Blommersdyk (II) was the last of the surviving B-class ships from 1922.
+The ship was sold to Italy in 1957 and scrapped in 1959. (b)

 On 30 March 1956 he was promoted to captain with an assignment to the ss Blommerdyk (II).
 In accordance with company policy the most Jr. captain started out on the oldest ship.
-Then he rotates over the fleet sailing on the ms Soestdyk (II), the ms Sommelsdyk (III), and the ss Axeldyk and the ss Aalsdyk.
-In 1959 he is transferred to the West coast fleet and sails on the Dalerdyk, Dongedyk, Dinteldyk en Diemerdyk.
+Then he rotated over the fleet sailing on the ms Soestdyk (II), the ms Sommelsdyk (III), and the ss Axeldyk and the ss Aalsdyk.
+In 1959 he is transferred to the West coast fleet and sails on the Dalerdyk, Dongedyk, Dinteldyk (II) and Diemerdyk.

 The ms Dongedyk had been built in 1929 as the ms Delftdyk.
 After the war she had been so drastically rebuilt that the compay gave her a new name.
-He could carry 52 passengers in First Class.
+She could carry 52 passengers in First Class. (b)

-On 27 april 1961 he briefly makes the newspapers when his ship, the ms Dongedyk, fishes up an old sea anchor in Departure Bay on the West coast of Canada.
-The anchor is kept on board and it is decided to donate it to an elementary school in Callandtsoog who had adopted the ship.
-The old anchor, belonging to a siling ship from the 1800s was placed in the school yard.
+On 27 April 1961 he briefly made the newspapers when his ship, the ms Dongedyk, hauled up an old sea anchor in Departure Bay on the West coast of Canada.
+The anchor is kept on board and it is decided to donate it to an elementary school in Callandtsoog, a school who had adopted the ship under the NEVAS system..
+The old anchor, belonging to a sailing ship from the 1800s, was placed in the school yard.
 (ED 2025: it is unknown if it is still there as the school seems to have been moved)

-This photo shows some of the pupils and a teacher of the school visiting in Rotterdam the ss Dongedyk with the anchor still on board.
+This photo shows Captain Bak shaking hands with the head teacher C.A van der Haar, and some of the pupils while visiting the ss Dongedyk, while in port in Rotterdam, with the anchor still on board.

-He is also in command of the ms Kloosterdyk in 1962 when this cargo ship made one west coast voyage.
-Most likley to see if the use of K class ships would work on this service but as no other K-ships were assigned, the experiment was most likley not a success.
+He was also in command of the ms Kloosterdyk in 1962 when this cargo ship made one west coast voyage.
+This was most likely to see if the use of K class ships would work on this service but as no other K-ships were ever assigned on a regular schedule, the experiment was probably not a success.

 GAP in assignements .
-We have no records of his asisgnments between Septermber 1964 and Spring.1967 as the company records are incomplete.
+We have no records yet of his asisgnments between Septermber 1964 and Spring.1967.

-In 1968, with the demise of the D-ships he is assigned to the K-class ships sailing to the Gulf of Mexico. ms Korendyk, ms Kamperdyk followed by the ms Moerdyk.
-Then by 1973 he is on the G-ships, the Gorredyk and the Grebbedyk.
+In 1968, with the demise of the D-ships, he is assigned to the K-class ships sailing to the Gulf of Mexico. ms Korendyk, ms Kamperdyk followed by the ms Moerdyk (II).
+Then by 1973 he is on the G-ships, the ms Gorredyk (II) and the Grebbedyk.

-The ms Grebbedyk was one of a series of 4 purposee built cargo ships especially assigned for the Gulf o Mexico service.
+The ms Grebbedyk was one of a series of 4 purpose built cargo ships especially designed for the Gulf of Mexico service. (b)

 Date: Function: Ship: Wages and/or remarks.